CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/AI901-Gettingstarted/M3b-Gettingstarted.md

 ## Overview

-In this lab, you will explore Microsoft Foundry to perform text analysis using both generative AI models and specialized Azure Language tools.
-You will create a project, deploy a model, and use the chat playground to analyze text through prompts.
-You will then use purpose-built language analyzers to perform tasks such as language detection and PII extraction.
-The lab demonstrates how to combine flexible, prompt-based AI capabilities with structured analysis tools to build practical natural language processing (NLP) solutions.
+In this lab, you will explore text analysis capabilities in Microsoft Foundry using both generative AI models and specialized Azure Language services.
+You will create a Microsoft Foundry project, deploy a GPT model, and use the chat playground to summarize text through natural language prompts.
+You will then use Azure Language analyzers to detect the language of input text and identify personally identifiable information (PII).
+Finally, you will review the sample client code for integrating Azure Language capabilities into your own applications.
+This lab demonstrates how Microsoft Foundry combines generative AI with purpose-built language services to support real-world natural language processing (NLP) scenarios.

 ## Objectives

 By the end of this lab, you will be able to:

-1. **Create a Microsoft Foundry project:** Set up a workspace in Microsoft Foundry to manage AI resources, access models, and use built-in tools for text analysis.
+1. **Create a Microsoft Foundry project:** Set up a Microsoft Foundry project to provision AI resources and access models and AI services.

-2. **Deploy and interact with a generative AI model:** Deploy a model from the Foundry catalog and use the chat playground to perform text analysis through natural language prompts.
+2. **Deploy and interact with a generative AI model:** Deploy a GPT model from the Microsoft Foundry model catalog and use the chat playground to summarize text using natural language prompts.

-3. **Perform prompt-based text analysis tasks:** Use prompts to analyze sentiment, extract named entities, and generate summaries from text.
+3. **Use Azure Language analyzers for structured text analysis:** Detect the language of input text and identify personally identifiable information (PII) using specialized Azure Language services.

-4. **Use Azure Language analyzers for structured analysis:** Apply specialized tools to detect language and identify personally identifiable information (PII) in text.
+4. **Compare generative AI and specialized language services:** Understand when to use prompt-based AI models versus purpose-built language analyzers for different text analysis scenarios.

-5. **Explore integration options with sample code:** Review provided code samples to understand how to incorporate text analysis capabilities into applications using APIs and SDKs.
+5. **Explore integration options with sample code:** Review the sample Python code provided by Microsoft Foundry to understand how Azure Language capabilities can be integrated into custom applications.

 ## Pre-requisites